 Our goal is to post one episode each month.
 If there is a topic you’d like us to consider or if you’d like to appear on our podcast, please contact us.

 Without Precedent is sponsored by the High Tech Law Institute.
-The views expressed on Without Precedent are solely the views of the participants and do not reflect the views of the High Tech Law Institute, Santa Clara Law, or Santa Clara University, and should not be construed as legal advice.
+The views expressed on Without Precedent are solely the views of the participants and do not reflect the views of the High Tech Law Institute, Santa Clara Law, Santa Clara University, or NVIDIA and should not be construed as legal advice.